 There are many kinds of knowledge available and obtainable in this world.
 We all have achieved some or the other type of knowledge or many types of knowledge and education to meet our expectations and needs.
-Out of all these so many kinds, about which we are not aware of, is one more education and knowledge that is veiled somewhere and is existing but not so common and easy to know, discover and achieve.
+Out of all these so many kinds about which we are not aware of is one more education and knowledge that is veiled somewhere and is existing but not so common and easy to know, discover and achieve.
 That special knowledge when acquired leads us to a beautiful life of continuous joy, happiness, harmony, repose and freedom as well as enduring peace of mind.

 The knowledge of ‘Sanatan Dharma’ and the knowledge of ‘Eeshwar Yoga’ or God union in true sense is not a common thing and has been reserved for the selected very few because of its sacredness and sanctity.
 The yogis, rishis, munis, bhikshus, gyanis, sadhus and sages as well as the philosophers have kept their secretive knowledge with them unless they found the right candidate who was repeatedly tested severely; and then given the facts and information slowly with discretion and carefulness over a period of long time.
-That also after giving Guru dakshina or fees for the teacher.
-Out of so many, even then just a few could succeed in their ultimate goal in one life time.
+And that also after giving Guru dakshina or fees for the teacher.
+Out of so many even then, just a few could succeed in their ultimate goal in one life time.